jtail/conventions/java/formatting.md

 ##### 1. No line break before the opening bracket

-Exceptions: arithmetic brackets in expressions and grouping brackets in multi-dimensional array initializers:
+Exceptions: arithmetic brackets in expressions and grouping brackets in multi-dimensional array initializers.

-##### 2. Line break must be placed after the opening brace and can be placed after round and square brackets at will
+##### 2. Line break *must* be placed after the opening brace and *can* be placed after round and square brackets at will

 Exceptions:
-Anonymous class containing only initializer block.
+Double braces are allowed in anonymous classes containing only initializer block and array initializers.

-    Tree tree = new Tree() {
-    };

 ##### 3. If line break is present after the opening bracket it is placed before the closing bracket as well (and vice versa)